Macron or Le Pen: France faces stark choice for president | Politics

 "Each of them has a huge weakness," Bernard Sananes of pollster Elabe said.
 "Emmanuel Macron is considered arrogant by more than one in two voters and Marine Le Pen remains scary for half of them."
 Macron, 44 and the winner in the same matchup five years ago, has warned of "civil war" if Le Pen - whose policies include a ban on wearing Muslim headscarves in public - is elected, calling on democrats of all stripes to back him against the far-right.

-Le Pen, 53, has focused her campaign on the rising cost of living in the world's seventh largest economy, which many French say has worsened with the surge in global energy prices.
+Le Pen, 53, has focused her campaign on the rising cost of living in the world's seventh-largest economy, which much French say has worsened with the surge in global energy prices.
 She has also zeroed in on Macron's abrasive leadership style, which she says shows an elitist contempt for ordinary people.
 "The question on Sunday is simple: Macron or France," she told a rally in the northern French town of Arras on Thursday.

-DISLIKE FOR MACRON Others, such Ghislaine Madalie, a hairdresser in Auxerre, in central France, strongly disagree.
+DISLIKE FOR MACRON Others, such as Ghislaine Madalie, a hairdresser in Auxerre, in central France, strongly disagree.

-Madalie said she would vote for Macron after backing the far-left Jean-Luc Melenchon in the first round on April 10, for fear of what a Le Pen presidency would be like.
+Maddie said she would vote for Macron after backing the far-left Jean-Luc Melenchon in the first round on April 10, for fear of what a Le Pen presidency would be like.
 But she added that many of her clients would vote for the far-right candidate because they dislike Macron.
-"I find that disastrous because she is racist," Madalie, 36, whose family has roots in Morocco said of Le Pen.
-"I am anxious, for me and for my children."
+"I find that disastrous because she is racist," Madaline, 36, whose family has roots in Morocco said of Le Pen.
+"I am anxious, for me and my children."

-Le Pen, who has also been criticised by Macron for her past admiration of Russian President Vladimir Putin, rejects accusations of racism.
-She said her plans to give priority to French citizens for social housing and jobs and scrap a number of welfare benefits for foreigners, would benefit all French, independently of their religion or origins.
-Jean-Daniel Levy, of Harris Interactive pollsters, said opinion surveys showed Le Pen was unlikely to win, because that would require huge shifts in voter intentions.
+Le Pen, who has also been criticized by Macron for her past admiration of Russian President Vladimir Putin, rejects accusations of racism.
+She said her plans to give priority to French citizens for social housing and jobs and scrap several welfare benefits for foreigners, would benefit all French, independently of their religion or origins.
+Jean-Daniel Levy, of Harris Interactive pollsters, said opinion surveys showed Le Pen was unlikely to win because that would require huge shifts in voter intentions.

-Whoever wins, a first major challenge will be to win parliamentary elections in June to secure a workable majority to implement their programmes.
-(Additional reporting by Michel Rose and Leigh Thomas Writing by Ingrid Melander; Editing by Mark John and Frances Kerry)
+Whoever wins, the first major challenge will be to win parliamentary elections in June to secure a workable majority to implement their programs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)